frostyeti/mvps/go/sopsv/README.md

 # sopsv

 Sops vault.
-This tool wraps sops and age create a local json encrypted vault to store secrets.
+This tool wraps sops and age to create a local json encrypted vault to store secrets.